nazari63/devnets/README.md

   - Contracts versions (can be a sha or tag)
   - Configuration flags that need to be set on node software

-When we make changes to devnets, including bug fix deployments, etc we will make srue to update this repo so external users can follow the upgrades.
+When we make changes to devnets, including bug fix deployments, etc we will update this file so external users can follow the upgrades.

+See [MANIFEST.md](./MANIFEST.md) for the manifest file format and example.

 ### Artifact File